nirgn975/portfolio/content/posts/2020/open-source-intelligence.md

 Now, we can go search about `RIZKYIBENG` with his email `ibengrizky01@gmail.com`, but it is out of scope right now.
 He can be a member of this phishing operation and maybe he isn't, and just doing those stuff alone, either way it's not an interest for me right now.

 But the stuff I started to notice is that all of those scam / phishing pages are look the same.
-For example here is the slikeye panel of our target, and `ARIDHO` Apple scam panel (rendered with (jsfiddle)[https://jsfiddle.net]).
+For example here is the slikeye panel of our target, and `ARIDHO` Apple scam panel (rendered with [jsfiddle](https://jsfiddle.net)).

-It's time to scan for open ports on his server.

 ![Silkeye Panel](/posts/2020/open-source-intelligence/silkeye-panel.webp "Silkeye Panel")